8:00AM - 5:00PM

 Setup Your Business

 Start by getting your business license and registering your company with the appropriate tax entities.
-Each city and state are different, so contact your local authorities to find out what you need to do to make your business official.
+Each city and state is different, so contact your local authorities to find out what you need to do to make your business official.
 Next, open a business bank account, find an accounting system you like (or hire a bookkeeper), and purchase business insurance to protect you and your investment.

 Purchase Your Cleaning Supplies and Equipment